Help and Advice

 - Register on the electoral roll.
 This will help confirm you identity, it is free and allows you to vote in national and local elections. www.gov.uk/register-to-vote

 - Close any unused credit cards – too much credit will deter other lenders.

 - Spread out applications for credit over a period of time.

 - Use your landline number on application forms – demonstrates you are at a settled address.

 - Avoid a County Court Judgement (CCJ), this will stay on your file for 6 years.

 - Avoid high-cost lenders – these are a poor feature to lenders.

 Build your credit history.
 We share our member’s loan payment data with credit reference agencies, this is great news for the more than 2,200 members who repay their loans with us on time every month.
 Their good repayment history with AdvanceCU will boost their credit rating.

 Missed Payments help.
 If you know that you’ve missed a loan repayment or are likely to then contact us as soon as possible – we will do what we can to help.

-Affordable loan.
-We may be able to offer you a Credit-Builder loan to help you build up a good credit history.
+Credit-Builder loan.
+We may be able to offer you an affordable loan to help you build up a good credit history.
 This will be a small, affordable loan over a short period of time so you can prove your ability to manage credit.